 Quarter pallets can deliver added benefits to the last mile of retail distribution.

-Small or fractional pallets, including quarter and half pallets, can help provide a powerful boost in floor ready retail sales while increasing efficiencies over the “last mile” of retail distribution.
+Small or fractional pallets, including quarter and half pallets, can help provide a powerful boost in floor-ready retail sales while increasing efficiencies for the “last mile” of retail distribution.
 Is the quarter pallet the right choice for your POS (point of sale) application?
 Let’s take a closer look.

-A quarter pallet is one with a footprint (length and width dimensions) that is one-quarter of a full sized unit.
+A quarter pallet is one with a footprint (length and width dimensions) that is one-quarter of a full-sized unit.
 As such, quarter pallets can vary in size.
-For example, a quarter pallets can be based on a number of full-size pallet footprint dimensions such as 48×40-inch, 48×45-inch, 1200×1000-mm, 800×1200-mm, and others.
-Quarter pallets are a variety of modular pallet, which can be combined with other like sized pallets to form a full pallet footprint.
+For example, quarter pallets can be based on several full-size pallet footprint dimensions such as 48×40-inch, 48×45-inch, 1200×1000-mm, 800×1200-mm, and others.
+Quarter pallets are a variety of modular pallets, which can be combined with other like-sized pallets to form a complete pallet footprint.

-Like full-sized pallets, quarter pallets can be produced from a range of materials, such as timber, molded wood, plastic, cardboard, and metal.
+Like full-sized pallets, quarter pallets can be produced from various materials, such as timber, molded wood, plastic, paper, and metal.

 Quarter pallet features that may be of interest include:

 - solid top deck with minimal gaps between top deck boards so that merchandise can be placed directly upon the pallet,

 - nestability to promote efficient backhaul and storage (Litco presswood pallets can be stacked 50 units high)

 - compatibility with displayer unit to provide effective fit and rapid assembly and disassembly,